Stoic Decision-Making Under Pressure: 5 Ancient Habits for Entrepreneurs

 Pro Tip: Want to build this into a complete system?
 Check out our 30-Day Stoic Challenge for a step-by-step transformation.

-Science Backup: Just 5 minutes of daily reflection improves decision quality by 29% within 30 days (American Psychological Association study).
+Science Backup: Just a few minutes of daily reflection can noticeably improve decision quality within 30 days.

 Situation ❌ Reactive Founder ✅ Stoic Founder